Fractured Magic: Chapter Twenty-Four

 Gareth fidgeted with his hat again.
 He looked guilty as he said, “Hallisey.
 Roman Hallisey.”

-The name didn’t surprise Leandros.
-He wished it had.
-Though he kept a straight face, inside, he was falling and falling and falling away.
+Roman Hallisey.
+Though Leandros kept a straight face, inside, he was falling and falling and falling away.
+“I see.”

 “You know him, don’t you?”
 Gareth asked, watching Leandros like he was waiting for him to break.
-“Who is he to you, Captain?
-He won’t say.”
+Little did he know that Leandros already had.
+Little did he know that Leandros was gone, floating somewhere outside his body, completely unmoored.
+“Who is he to you, Captain?”

 “Describe him for me,” Leandros demanded, ignoring Gareth’s question.
-He could barely hear it, anyway, past the pounding of his heart.
-There was still a chance this was an impostor.
-He had to believe this was just an impostor.
+He could barely hear it, anyway, past the racing of his own heart.
+There was still a chance this was an imposter.
+He had to believe this was just an imposter.

 Gareth blinked.
 “Ah…about this tall,” he said, holding a hand just above the top of his own head.
-“Curly hair, exceptionally dark eyes.”
+“Curly hair, strikingly dark eyes.”

-It was no impostor.
-“What did he have to say about your sister’s plan?”
+It was no imposter, but Leandros didn’t understand—why hadn’t Egil come back to him?
+“What did he have to say about your sister’s plan?” he asked.

 “I didn’t hear the end of the conversation, I’m afraid.”

 Leandros leaned back against the stone wall, his legs no longer able to support him.
-“And how long has he been in Gallontea?
+“How long has he been in Gallonten?
 Do you know?”

 “At least as long as the Rinehart Festival has been running.
 His partner was one of the Webhon Players.”

 Leandros closed his eyes.
 He knew exactly which one.
 He saw the actress’s face perfectly in his mind, gentle and lovely.
 So that was why she’d been on the island that day.
-And the man with her, the one he’d glimpsed only briefly, really had been Egil.
+And the man with her, the one he’d glimpsed only briefly, the one who had run from him, really had been Egil.
 Leandros was a fool.

 He laughed suddenly, startling Gareth.
-It carried a cruel note, and Leandros noticed Gareth flinch.
-“It’s incredible, Mr. Ranulf, that you asked me so many questions about Egil when all this time you’ve had him living under your own roof.”
+Leandros barely recognized his own voice, not with all the bitterness in it.
+“It’s incredible, Mr. Ranulf, that you asked me so much about Egil when, all this time, you’ve had him living under your own roof.”

-Leandros shoved the paper at him.
+Leandros shoved the newspaper at him.
 Without waiting for him to read it, barely waiting for him to take it, he made his way back to Eresh and Chia.

-“Aren’t you nervous you’re going to fall?”
-Eresh was asking Chia as Leandros approached.
-The dryad was peering over the wall, at steep rocks that led down to crashing waves.
+“Oh, Chia, please be careful not to fall,” Eresh said as Leandros approached.
+The dryad was peering over the wall, down at the steep rocks that led to crashing waves.
 When he noticed the alfar, he straightened.
 “Everything all right, Captain?”

 “I was thinking of taking you through my favorite park.
-Is that acceptable, Captain Snake?”
+Is that acceptable, Captain Adder?”

-“Snake?”
-Leandros asked, surprised, but Chia was already wrinkling her nose and shaking her head.
+“Adder?”
+Leandros asked, but Chia was already wrinkling her nose and shaking her head.

-“I saw the bottom of your tattoo and thought I would try it out, but it definitely doesn’t fit.”
+“I saw the bottom of your tattoo and thought I’d try it out, but it definitely doesn’t fit.”

 Leandros looked down at his wrist.
-His sleeve easily hid the tattoo that twisted up his forearm; all of his sleeves did.
-When had she seen it?
+At least today, his sleeve fully hid the tattoo that twisted up his forearm.
 He eyed her warily.
-No other Enforcer had made attempts to befriend him; that alone made her suspicious.
-The “job” she’d mentioned earlier might have involved Unity’s plan to frame him, a plan now made pointless by Egil’s grand return.
+It seemed she really had been watching him.
+Of the Enforcers, only she’d tried to befriend him, and that alone made her suspicious.
+He wondered if the “job” she’d mentioned earlier involved Unity’s plan to frame him, a plan now made pointless by Egil’s dramatic return.

 “Wherever you want to go is acceptable to me,” Leandros said, smiling at Chia.
 She smiled brightly back.

-When Gareth rejoined them, Leandros ignored the man’s attempts to catch his eye and followed Chia across the square.
+Once Gareth rejoined them, Leandros ignored the man’s attempts to catch his eye and followed Chia across the square.
 She linked her arm with his, and he allowed it because it meant Gareth and Eresh had to walk behind them on the sidewalk.
+Leandros really didn’t want to look at Gareth, right now.
+He didn’t want the reminder of Egil.

-“How much do you know about Gallontea, Captain?”
+“How much do you know about Gallonten, Captain?”
 Chia asked, looking up at him from beneath long eyelashes.

-Leandros didn’t notice the look.
+Leandros didn’t notice.
 “Academically?
 A little.
-Practically, much less.
+Practically?
+Much less.
 I’ve been here before, but only for short stays.”

 At that last part, she turned them toward a vividly green park.
-It was full of others out for a promenade, getting the last out of their summer walking ensembles and the warm weather.
-No one paid their group much mind and Chia leaned in, some of her dark hair draping over his shoulder.
+It was full of others out for promenades, getting the last out of the warm weather and their summer walking ensembles.
+Again, Leandros and Eftychia together collected attention, so Chia leaned in, her dark hair draping over his shoulder.
 “Captain, since I’m being such an excellent guide, may I ask you a few questions?
-I’d like to get to know you better, so I can find you a nickname that fits.”
+I’d like to get to know you better so I can find you a nickname that fits.”

-“That’s so subjective!”
+“Too subjective!”
 Chia protested.
-“I can stretch a few to four, five.
+“I can stretch a few to four or five.
 May I ask you five questions?”

 “Three.”

-She sighed.
-“How storybook,” she said, sounding more pleased than disappointed.
-She reached over, almost touching his face but stopping at the last moment.
-“Where did you get that scar on your cheek?
+“Very storybook,” she said, sounding pleased.
+She reached up, almost touching his face but stopping at the last moment.
+“Where did you get that scar?
 It looks very heroic.”

-Leandros touched the scar self-consciously.
+Leandros touched his cheek self-consciously.
 “I’m sorry to disappoint, then.
 I got it in a bar fight.”

 Chia laughed and clapped her hands together, delighted.

 “Really?”
 Eresh asked from behind them.
-“I didn’t think you even had those in Alfheimr — fights, not bars.”
+“I didn’t think you even had those in Alfheimr—fights, not bars.
+I assume there are bars everywhere.”

-“As many as anywhere else; this was my first,” Leandros said.
-He’d tried to stay out of it, but a swing meant for Egil had missed the hero and struck Leandros instead.
+“There are fights everywhere, too.
+This was from my first,” Leandros said.
+He’d tried to stay out of it, but a swing meant for Egil had missed and struck Leandros instead.
 Egil was the one who’d started the fight, who’d chosen the bar.
-He was also the one who’d stitched Leandros up afterward, who’d taken him to his favorite opera in apology, who’d taught him to defend himself so it never happened again.
+Leandros had been angry at the time, but Egil was also the one who’d stitched him up afterward, who’d taken him to his favorite opera in apology, who’d taught him to defend himself so it never happened again.

 Was he teaching that actress, now, too?

 “May I ask you a question in return?”
-Leandros asked Chia to distract himself.
-The orinian narrowed her eyes and nodded.
-“How did you end up in Gallontea?”
+Leandros asked Chia.
+The orinian narrowed her eyes but nodded.
+“How did you end up in Gallonten?”

 “I’ve never even been to Orean, if that’s what you’re asking.
 I grew up here.
 My turn: what scares you the most?”